 The only way to help save our heritage would seem via inter departmental cooperation or “Co-operative Governance” which rarely happens.
 So what is the Answer?
 The fact is that there are over 3000 National and Provincial Heritage Sites (Grades I & II) scattered around the country many of which are state owned, like Hout Bay’s Forts.
 If an analysis of the sites revealed that 5% had tourism potential then 180 possible sites could be investigated further as possible Heritage Tourism Destinations.
 The identification and selection of the sites would need an independent assessment but in the end it is very likely that as many as 100 or more new Heritage Tourism Destinations could emerge which could bring in tourism and its benefits to communities in the Eastern and Western Cape.
 Cape Town has the most to gain!

 Why can’t our Heritage Authorities see the problem ?
 They probably can, but because of limited resources they cannot cope with the volume of requests for permits and planning assessments etc from developers and private property owners, which is a very important regulatory part of their activities.
 This leaves little time and resources for the actual conservation of State owned properties.
 Many of the sites may be in isolated places which would place them at a disadvantage as far as tourism is concerned though in some places, sites could be ‘linked’ to form a critical mass and hence by working in a group, could form a “Heritage Tourism Destination Cluster”.
-In Hout Bay’s case we see great potential in a Military Heritage Trail stretching across the Peninsula from Robben Island to Simons Town.
+In Hout Bay’s case we see great potential in a Military Heritage Route stretching across the Peninsula from Robben Island to Simons Town.

 The Eternal Truths are that many heritage sites will struggle to come up with viable business plans.
 Also many will be in private hands and their willingness to participate must be respected.
-However, State owned sites are invariably the most threatened and there would not appear to be sufficient inclination at Heritage Agency level to challenge errant organs of State to force them into line.
+However, State owned sites are invariably the most threatened and there would appear to be resistance at Heritage Agency level to challenge errant organs of State to force them into line.
 One government departments will not legally challenge another which is where the recipe falls down.
 This applies in National Parks and in fact in a World Heritage Site in Cape Town’s case.